 - what they eat, how much of it, and how often

-- carbohydrate intake
+- their carbohydrate intake

 - how frequently they monitor their blood sugar

 - the amount of physical activity they engage in

-- the accuracy and consistency of any medication dosing
+- the accuracy and consistency of any medication dosing they use

-- duration and quality of sleep
+- sleep duration and quality

 Diabetes and hypertension

-Individuals with both diabetes and hypertension should:
+A person with both diabetes and hypertension should:

-- look for foods with low sodium counts
+- choose foods with low sodium content